 - (1) Street Types.
 All new vehicular rights-of-way and easements shall match one of the Street Types, described in this chapter, whether publicly dedicated or privately held. - (2) Public Use.
 All streets shall be available for public use at all times.
 Gated streets and streets posted as private are not permitted. - (3) Block Standards.
-See Sec.38-861. for block configuration standards. - (4) Site Plan.
+See Sec.xxx. for block configuration standards. - (4) Site Plan.
 All site plans are required to include Street Types from this section for both primary and secondary streets.
 Local Streets, as depicted on both the Regulating Plan and Street Types Plan, are conceptual only.
 Site Plans will determine final configuration of these street types.
-See Sec.38-868.
+See Sec.xxx.
 Approval Requirements. f.
 Site Plan Approval.

 (5) Maintenance.
-Aside from county-owned roadway facilities, all streets shall be maintained by the property owner, POA, HOA or similar privately administered entity.
+Aside from state and county-owned roadway facilities, all streets shall be maintained by the property owner, POA, HOA or similar privately administered entity.
+Where appropriate, special assessments or taxing units may be utilized.